Trust board and leadership

 Nic is an experienced senior nurse with extensive clinical, leadership, and operational experience.

 Within her portfolio at Kingston Hospital, she has been responsible for cancer performance, safeguarding adults, quality and governance, patient experience, health and wellbeing including chaplaincy, practice development, safe staffing, volunteering, dementia and end of life care.
-Recently she led on the roll out of the COVID vaccination programme, lateral flow and staff COVID testing.

 She has worked in a variety of nursing leadership roles in NHS trusts, including Barts Health NHS Trust and The Royal Marsden Hospital NHS Trust.